OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 |VDC Groups|

-For example, you can think Web Development, Human Resources, and Big Data Analysis as business units represented by Groups in a private OpenNebula cloud, and allocate them resources from your DCs and public clouds in order to crete three different VDCs.
+For example, you can think Web Development, Human Resources, and Big Data Analysis as business units represented by Groups in a private OpenNebula cloud, and allocate them resources from your DCs and public clouds in order to create three different VDCs.

 * **VDC BLUE**: VDC that allocates (ClusterA-DC_West_Coast + Cloudbursting) to Web Development
 * **VDC RED**: VDC that allocates (ClusterB-DC_West_Coast + ClusterA-DC_Europe + Cloudbursting) to Human Resources